 You may also wish to contact your state insurance department regarding information on a particular company.

 Are you a State agency?

-No. The guaranty association is a private entity, with its membership made up of all the life and health insurers licensed in the state (in fact, under state law an insurer must be a member of the association to be licensed to do business).
+No. The guaranty association is a private entity, as described in the answer to Question 3 above.
+Under state law an insurer must be a member of the association to be licensed to do business).
 The association was created by the legislature to serve as a safety net (subject to statutory limits) for residents should their life or health insurer fail.
 By creating the association, the legislature was able to ensure continued coverage to residents affected by their insurer’s failure.
 The association does work in cooperation with the Insurance Department in fulfilling its role of protecting residents whose insurance company is being liquidated.